Sanju Weds Geetha

-Sanju Weds Geetha is a 2011 Indian Kannada-language romance film directed and written by Nagashekar and produced by Pramod Narayan, starring Srinagar Kitty and Ramya in the lead roles.
+Sanju Weds Geetha is a 2011 Indian Kannada-language romantic drama film directed by Nagashekar and produced by Pramod Narayan and Murali Mohan.
+The film stars Srinagar Kitty and Ramya in the lead roles.
 Jassie Gift composed the soundtrack, while Sadhu Kokila composed the background score.
-The film was released on 1 April 2011.

-The film was successful at the box-office upon release and won many critical acclaims and awards including the Karnataka State Film Awards, Filmfare Awards South and Suvarna Film Awards in various categories.
-The movie was remade in 2017 in Bengali as Tomake Chai.
+Sanju Weds Geetha was released on 1 April 2011 and became successful at the box-office upon release.
+The film also won critical acclaims and awards including the Karnataka State Film Awards, Filmfare Awards South and Suvarna Film Awards in various categories.
+The film was remade in 2017 in Bengali as Tomake Chai.